LolyxMoon/N.OVA/README.md

   **Web3 identity doesn't end with what you hold — it begins with what you become.**

-  Built with precision and purpose by the N.OVA team.
+  Built with precision and purpose by the Nouwa team.

 </div>